-This program will release a Notice of Funding Availability (NOFA) that will outline parameters for application and participation, and award caps.
+This program will outline parameters for application and participation, and award caps.
 Over the long-term, RE-GROW PR will aim to create further economic development opportunities through exports of locally grown produce, livestock, and aquaculture outputs.

 INFRASTRUCTURE COORDINATION PROGRAMS